maker-or/circuit-bricks/Docs/TECHNICAL-DESIGN.md

 └───────────────────────────────────────────────────────┘
 ```

-### Type System (types.ts)
+### Type System (schemas/componentSchema.ts)

-The type system forms the foundation of the library, defining the core interfaces that describe circuit components and their relationships.
-Key types include:
+The type system forms the foundation of the library, using Zod schemas as the single source of truth for both runtime validation and TypeScript types.
+This approach provides:

+**Benefits:**
+- **Runtime Validation**: Ensures data integrity when loading component definitions from JSON
+- **Type Safety**: Automatically derived TypeScript types ensure compile-time safety
+- **Single Source of Truth**: No duplication between runtime schemas and TypeScript types
+- **Better Error Messages**: Zod provides detailed validation error messages
+- **Agent-First Design**: Supports LLM validation of generated components

+**Key Types:**
 - **`ComponentSchema`**: Defines the structure and behavior of a component type
 - **`ComponentInstance`**: Represents an instance of a component in a circuit
 - **`Wire`**: Represents a connection between two component ports